All Episodes

 It's plain.

-Well, you had the Secretary of Homeland Security, the President of the United States, and the vice president all slandered them on national TV from the White House podium.
+Well, you had the Secretary of Homeland Security, the President of the United States, and the Vice President all slandered them on national TV from the White House podium.

-Now these men have been put on light duty, they haven't been back doing the job they're supposed to be doing.
+They haven't been back doing the job they're supposed to be doing.

-Their wives have been bullied in church, their kids have been bullied in schools.
+Their kids have been bullied in schools.

 This investigation is over.